 You will study 180 or 185 credits in total during your Statistics with Applications to Finance MSc.
-A standard module is typically worth 15 credits and the research project is worth 60 credits.
-These are the modules studied in 2020.
-If you are starting in September 2021, these will give you a flavour of the modules you are likely to study.
+These are the modules studied in 2021/22 and will give you a flavour of the modules you are likely to study in 2022/23.
 All modules are subject to change.

 Dissertation in Statistics - 60 credits

 Each student will discuss with an individual supervisor a suitable research project.
 The title and objectives of the project will be approved by the Programme Manager.

 The aim of this module is to develop a general methodology for the pricing of financial assets in risky financial markets based on discrete-time models.